bookofproofs/bookofproofs.github.io/_sources/history/19th-century/noether-emmy.md

 * The second problem Emmy investigated was a problem from special relativity.
 * This result in theoretical physics is sometimes referred to as Noether's Theorem, and proves a relationship between symmetries in physics and conservation principles.
 * This basic result in the theory of relativity was praised by Einstein in a letter to Hilbert when he referred to Noether's penetrating mathematical thinking.
-* In later years Emmy Noether took no part in matters political.
 * In a long battle with the university authorities to allow Noether to obtain her habilitation there were many setbacks and it was not until 1919 that permission was granted and she was given the position of Privatdozent.
 * During this time Hilbert had allowed Noether to lecture by advertising her courses under his own name.
 * At Göttingen, after 1919, Noether moved away from invariant theory to work on ideal theory, producing an abstract theory which helped develop ring theory into a major mathematical topic.